WiMetrixDev/knowledge/README.md

-# knowledge
+# Knowledge

-Documentation about processes and conventions of the organization
+Documentation about processes, preferences, and code conventions used by WiMetrix